Algebraic classification of Hietarinta's solutions of Yang-Baxter equations~:~invertible $4\times 4$ operators: Hietarinta's classification

 The third discrete transformation \eqref{eq:discrete-3} results in the $R$-matrix :

 This is obtained by conjugating the $R$-matrix \eqref{eq:YBOcomponent} with the permutation operator $P$ \eqref{eq:permutationC2} :

-It can easily be verified that both the braided \eqref{eq:YBEbraided} and the non-braided \eqref{eq:YBEnonbraided} forms of the YBE possess these three discrete symmetries.
-Note that a combination of these discrete symmetries is also a symmetry of the YBE.
-We can now define the equivalence class of solutions of the YBE taking into account both the continuous and discrete symmetries. \begin{definition}[Equivalence class of $R$-matrices] Two $R$-matrices are considered equivalent if they are related by either the continuous symmetry \eqref{eq:Rcontinuous} or any of the three discrete symmetries \eqref{eq:discrete-1}-\eqref{eq:discrete-3} or any combination of all of the latter transformations. \end{definition} It should be noted that the three discrete transformations \eqref{eq:discrete-1}-\eqref{eq:discrete-3}, do not obey the reflexivity property and hence cannot form equivalence classes by themselves.
-However when combined with the continuous symmetry \eqref{eq:Rcontinuous} the reflexivity gets covered by the latter and hence together, these transformations can define an equivalence class as defined in Definition \ref{def:equivalenceClass}.
+These three distinct symmetries are readily confirmed to be present in both the braided \eqref{eq:YBEbraided} and the non-braided \eqref{eq:YBEnonbraided} forms of the YBE.
+It should be noted that the YBE is also symmetric in the presence of a combination of these discrete symmetries.
+Now that the continuous and discrete symmetries have been taken into consideration, we may define the equivalence class of YBE solutions. \begin{definition}[Equivalence class of $R$-matrices] Two $R$-matrices are considered equivalent if they are related by either the continuous symmetry \eqref{eq:Rcontinuous} or any of the three discrete symmetries \eqref{eq:discrete-1}-\eqref{eq:discrete-3} or any combination of the latter transformations. \end{definition} It should be mentioned that the three discrete transformations \eqref{eq:discrete-1}-\eqref{eq:discrete-3} are unable to create equivalence classes on their own since they do not adhere to the reflexivity property.
+Together, these transformations can define an equivalence class as defined in Definition \ref{def:equivalenceClass}, but only when accompanied with the continuous symmetry \eqref{eq:Rcontinuous}, which covers the reflexivity.

-With this definition the constant 4 by 4 YBO's fall into 10 classes \cite{HIETARINTA-PLA} (See also Appendix of \cite{Padmanabhan_2021} for details.) :
+With this definition the constant 4 by 4 YBO's fall into 10 classes \cite{HIETARINTA-PLA} (See also Appendix of \cite{Padmanabhan_2021} for details.):

-The 10 classes shown here comprise the invertible YBO's.
-They satisfy the braided form of the constant YBE \eqref{eq:YBEbraided}.
-Apart from these classes we also include the 11th class generated by the permutation operator.
-However, this is a singleton set as